Joel-Haeberli/it-security-docs/docs/themes/Email Authentication.md

 ## Overview

 - Authentication and Verification is mostly hidden for the end-users
-- can be found in the *Mail Header*
+- can be found in the Mail Header (RFC5322)

 ## SPF

 - **Sender Policy Framework** specify **which servers are allowed to send Emails** for the domain
 - the IP addresses of authorized hosts are published in DNS records
-- indirect mailflows (forwarders, mailing lists) cause SPF to either fail or lookup against a rewritten `MailFrom`
+- indirect mailflows (forwarders, mailing lists) cause SPF to either fail or lookup against a rewritten RFC5321.MailFrom (SMTP Envelope)`
+- No link required between RFC5321.MailFrom (SMTP Envelope) and RFC5322.From (Mail Header)
-- Mail receivers declined to filter mail based solely on SPF
+- Mail receivers declined to filter mail based solely on SPF since it has the above drawbacks

 ### Matchers